VC Justin Caldbeck is taking an indefinite leave of absence, apologizes to the women he ‘made feel uncomfortable’

 SpaceX successfully launches reused Falcon 9 rocket, recovers first stage

-In light of allegations of sexual harassment and unwanted sexual advances, Binary Capital co-founder and managing Partner Justin Caldbeck is taking an indefinite leave of absence, he said in a statement provided to TechCrunch,
+In light of allegations of sexual harassment and unwanted sexual advances, Binary Capital co-founder and managing partner Justin Caldbeck is taking an indefinite leave of absence, he said in a statement provided to TechCrunch.

 In his apology statement, Caldbeck did not outright admit nor deny the allegations of the female founders who came forward.
-Instead, he vaguely directed his apology “first to those women who I’ve made feel uncomfortable in any way, at any time – but also to the greater tech ecosystem, a community that I have utterly failed.”
+Instead, he directed his apology “first to those women who I’ve made feel uncomfortable in any way, at any time – but also to the greater tech ecosystem, a community that I have utterly failed.”

-Note the part where he says “made feel uncomfortable.”
-Umm…I think what allegedly happened goes way beyond the territory of “uncomfortable.”
-And as Leslie Miley noted on Twitter, the way Caldbeck kicked off his apology letter with words are how hard the last 24 hours have been on him.
+As Leslie Miley noted on Twitter, the way Caldbeck kicked off his apology letter with words are how hard the last 24 hours have been on him.
 That’s because women in tech and in the workplace at larger have been dealing with this type of nonsense since forever.

 Below is Caldbeck’s full statement.